 Tim Sitt's Professional Bio

-Tim is a child and family therapist, clinical social worker, couple’s therapist and psychotherapist working with individuals.
+Tim is a child and family therapist, social worker, couple’s therapist and psychotherapist working with individuals.
 Tim has 9 years of experience, working in community-based mental health centers helping individuals (children, youth and adults), couples, and families who are experiencing emotional and/or relationship distress and would like to heal and learn positive ways to cope with life's inevitable challenges.

 He helps people face the difficulties within their experience and to heal from negative impacts they have experienced.
 People and families that Tim works with often struggle with various symptoms like depression, anxiety, conflict, relationship dissatisfaction, trouble at school, and are seeking ways to live a more fulfilling and meaningful life that comes from a motivation to reduce symptoms but in positive transformational growth.